genebenchartifact-dot/GeneBench/README.md

 ⭐️ Transformations of original benchmarks that constructed the final problems in GeneBench ([transformations](transformations)).

-⭐️ Detailed logs of the transformation process for each individual program, including statistics for each transformation across all iterations, such as time cost, applied operators, and readability/complexity metrics; GeneBench benchmark, Pareto-front solutions, and non-optimal solutions:
+⭐️ Detailed logs of the transformation process for each individual program, including statistics for each transformation across all iterations, such as time cost, applied operators, and readability/complexity metrics; GeneBench benchmark, Pareto-front solutions, and non-optimal solutions: [all_logs/GA_logs.zip](https://drive.google.com/drive/folders/1npU--eZxlXLBlb_UOrqoakrb9Io_BL1I?usp=share_link)

 ⭐️ Scripts to reproduce and visualize evaluation results in the paper ([reproduction](reproduction)).

 ⭐️ Source code of GeneBench ([tool](tool/)).
 You can see the implementation of all operators under [tool/operators](tool/operators).

-⭐️ Details of 22 semantically equivalent transformation operators, along with code examples illustrating how they transform the code ([operators](operators.pdf)).
-If you have trouble loading the entire file (three pages), please view it [here](https://drive.google.com/file/d/1clxGcZ4fivTVM7-9hFkTMkly5ZsXqGt1/view?usp=sharing)).
+⭐️ Details of 22 semantically equivalent transformation operators, along with code examples illustrating how they transform the code: [link](https://drive.google.com/file/d/1clxGcZ4fivTVM7-9hFkTMkly5ZsXqGt1/view?usp=sharing))(three pages).

 ##